taeyoungP/E-Commerce_Back_End/README.md

      ```bash
     npm run seed
     ```
-* Then, invoke the application with using the following command:
+* Then, invoke the application(server) with using the following command:

      ```bash
     node server.js
     ```

-* Once the server starts listening, user can peform RESTful CRUD operation (make GET(retrieve data), POST(add data), PUT(update data), and DELETE(delete data) request) on this three different API routes: /api/categories, /api/products, /api/tags
+* Once the server starts listening, user can peform RESTful CRUD operation (make GET(retrieve data), POST(add data), PUT(update data), and DELETE(delete data) requests) on this three different API routes: /api/categories, /api/products, /api/tags
   * GET method also can be reqeusted with id.
 However, **PUT and DELETE** requests must be made with id to target specific data to update/delete (/api/categories/:id, /api/products/:id, /api/tags/:id)

   ![CRUD OPERATION Example](./Assets/imageExample.png)

+(**NOTE for testing in Insomnia** When POST or PUT data, use JSON format with correct fields inputs as they are shown in video demonstration.)

 ## Credits
  * npm package [MySQL2](https://www.npmjs.com/package/mysql2)